 Ear Worm: The term for a song that gets STUCK in your head.
-Somehow my son and I got in an ear worm war this morning.
+Somehow my youngest and I got in an ear worm war this morning.
 He thought he had me with this:

 Good move, kiddo.
 But, obnoxious jerk that I am, I responded with this: